-The colour becomes light brown indicating the presence of NO_2 in the mixture.
-The formation of NO_2 from N_2O_4 is reversible.
-In such reaction the reactants react to form the
+The colour becomes lighter indicating the presence of NO_2 in the mixture.
+The formation of N_2O_4 from NO_2 is reversible.
+In such reaction the reactants combine to form the products and the products combine to give basic reactants.

-As soon as the forward reaction produces any NO_2 , the reverse reaction begins and NO_2 starts combining back to form NO_2 .
-At equilibrium, the concentrations of N_2O_4 and NO_2 remain unchanged and do not vary with time, because the rate of formation of N_2O_4 is equal to the rate of formation of NO_2 as shown in Fig. 12.4. b.
+As soon as the forward reaction produces any N_2O_4 , the reverse reaction begins and N_2O_4 starts dissociating back to NO_2 .
+At equilibrium, the concentrations of N_2O_4 and NO_2 remain unchanged and do not vary with time, because the rate of formation of N_2O_4 is equal to the rate of formation of NO_2 as shown in Fig. 12.3.

 II.
-Consider the following dissociation reaction $2HI(g) \longrightarrow H_2(g) + I_2(g)$ (Colourless gas) (Violet coloured gas)
+Consider the following dissociation reaction $2HI(g) = H_2(g) + I_2(g)$

-The reaction is carried out in a closed vessel starting with hydrogen iodide.
-The following observations are noted:
+Colourless gas Violet coloured gas The reaction is carried out in a closed vessel starting with hydrogen iodide and following observations are noted

 - 1. At first, there is an increase in the itensity of violet colour. - 2.
 After certain time the increase in the intensity of violet colour stops. - 3.
-When contents in the closed vessel are analysed at this stage, it is observed that reaction mixture contains hydrogen iodide, hydrogen and iodine with their concentrations remaining constant over time.
+When contents in a closed vessel are analysed at this stage, it is observed that reaction mixture contains the hydrogen iodide, hydrogen and iodine with their concentrations being constant over time.